Struct hyper::Url

 let mut url = Url::parse("https://example.net?lang=fr#nav").unwrap(); assert_eq!(url.query(), Some("lang=fr")); url.query_pairs_mut().append_pair("foo", "bar"); assert_eq!(url.query(), Some("lang=fr&foo=bar")); assert_eq!(url.as_str(), "https://example.net/?lang=fr&foo=bar#nav"); url.query_pairs_mut() .clear() .append_pair("foo", "bar & baz") .append_pair("saisons", "\u{00C9}t\u{00E9}+hiver"); assert_eq!(url.query(), Some("foo=bar+%26+baz&saisons=%C3%89t%C3%A9%2Bhiver")); assert_eq!(url.as_str(), "https://example.net/?foo=bar+%26+baz&saisons=%C3%89t%C3%A9%2Bhiver#nav");

-is equivalent to url.set_query(Some(""))
+Note: url.query_pairs_mut().clear(); is equivalent to url.set_query(Some("")),

-not url.set_query(None)
+not url.set_query(None).

-is unspecified if this return value is leaked without being dropped.
+The state of Url is unspecified if this return value is leaked without being dropped.

 fn set_path(&mut self, path: &str)